Making glass, bronze and polythene sculptures

 A wax reservoir is attached to the sculpture, which will eventually funnel the molten glass into the mould.
 In the areas that may produce bubbles, I attach risers to allow the air to escape during the casting process.

 I seal all openings, before applying the initial plaster and silica layer.
 Soon after this has set, I remove the seals and pour the core ensuring that no bubbles are left inside.
 As this starts to set, I insert several stainless steel screws to keep the core in place.
-If the screws are not long enough, the core can easily break away from the mould and float to the top of the glass.
+If the screws are not long enough, the core can easily break away from the mould and float to the top of the glass as in the picture below.

 It is important that the mould has dried completely before it goes into the kiln for casting.
 The mould is loaded into the kiln with a plant pot containing glass billets positioned above the mould reservoir.
 To be on the safe side I run a drying programme in the kiln before casting the glass.
 The firing schedule for hollow sculptures takes 5 days.
 With large solid pieces, it takes 11 days.
 Glass requires sufficient time to slowly cool down so that it can anneal without introducing stress in the solidified glass.